kensho-technologies/grift/README.rst

 KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Copyright 2017 Kensho Technologies, Inc.
+Copyright 2017 Kensho Technologies, LLC.

 .. |Build Status| image:: https://travis-ci.org/kensho-technologies/grift.svg?branch=master